kyma-project/cli/README.md

 A command line tool to support developers of and with Kyma

+## Available Commands

+- `version`: Shows the kyma cluster version and the kymactl version.
+The kymactl version is set at compile time passing it to the go linker as a flag:

+    ```bash
+    go build -o ./bin/kymactl -ldflags “-X github.com/kyma-incubator/kymactl/pkg/kymactl/cmd.Version=1.5.0” ./cmd/kymactl.go
+    ```
+- `install cluster minikube`: Initializes minikube with a new cluster (replaces the `minikube.sh` script)
+- `install kyma`: Installs kyma to a cluster based on a release (replaces the `ìnstaller.sh` and `is-installed.sh` script)
+- `uninstall kyma`: Uninstalls all kyma related resources from a cluster
+- `completion`: Output shell completion code for bash.
+- `help`: Displays usage for the given command (e.g. `kymactl help`, `kymactl help status`, etc...)

 ## Usage

 Installation of kyma with minikube on Mac: